Our partners

 How are young people in high school prepared for the world of work?

-In the upper grades, academically or technically trained learning guides teach the young people in all subjects.
-The practical skills that the learning partners have acquired over the entire LtE period are supplemented by various internships: in an agricultural and a forestry internship, at a programming company, with an architect, etc., the learning partners receive an extremely realistic experience Training basis.
-The actual purpose of the internships is not to find a career, but rather to practice important social skills.
+In upper secondary school, academically or vocationally trained learning mentors teach students in all subjects.
+The practical skills that the learners have acquired throughout their time at ILS are supplemented by various internships: in agriculture and forestry internships, at a programming company, with an architect, etc. These provide the learners with a particularly practical foundation for their education.
+The primary purpose of these internships is not career orientation but rather the development of important social skills.

 School fees